maya123z/WGSWizard/README.md

 ### Installation

-You can install WGS Wizard directly from Github.
+You can install WGS Wizard directly from Github using the green "Clone or download' button.

 ## Usage